← Back to Blog

 The Dunning-Kruger Effect: Why Incompetence Feels Like Confidence

-You've probably met someone who was confidently wrong—the colleague who insists their approach is best despite evidence to the contrary, or the beginner who declares they've "mastered" a topic after a weekend tutorial.
-This isn't just arrogance; it's a well-documented cognitive bias called the Dunning-Kruger effect.
+You've probably met someone who was confidently wrong.
+Maybe the colleague who insists their approach is best despite clear evidence otherwise.
+Or the beginner who says they've "mastered" a topic after a weekend tutorial.
+This isn't just arrogance.
+It's a well-documented cognitive bias called the Dunning-Kruger effect.

-Named after psychologists David Dunning and Justin Kruger, who published their findings in 1999, the effect has become a shorthand for "people who don't know enough to know they don't know."
-But the full picture is more nuanced—and useful—than the meme version.
+Named after psychologists David Dunning and Justin Kruger, who published their findings in 1999, the effect has become shorthand for "people who don't know enough to know they don't know."
+But the full picture has more layers, and more uses, than the meme version suggests.

 What Is the Dunning-Kruger Effect?